3D printing and digital manufacturing. Is the future of design here?

 To help our readers know what opportunities 3D printing (which “professionals” actually call addictive manufacturing) can really offer today to designers and producers, we have prepared a short guide presenting its most popular technologies and what they can really do to date.

 In brief, there are five main 3D digital manufacturing technologies available to small manufacturers and designer-makers, as of 2018.

 Even if they are not really 3D printing devices – since they use subtractive manufacturing while three-dimensional printing is always an additive manufacturing process – CNC milling machines are nevertheless one of the most popular solutions to digitally make limited-series and unique pieces.
 They consist usually of a 3, 4 or 5-axis milling device – driven by a PC and a CAM software – which “carves” three-dimensional objects from a solid block of various materials – plastic, wood, metal and so on, depending on the machine type and on the characteristics of the milling cutter.

-The main advantages of CNC Milling is that it can work a wide range of industry-grade materials preserving their typical mechanical properties and durability, and that it is based on a well-known and reliable technology.
+The main advantages of CNC Milling are that it can work a wide range of industry-grade materials preserving their typical mechanical properties and durability and that it is based on a well-known and reliable technology.

-The cons are that professional CNC machines, as well as their replacement parts and consumable, are expensive, and that they use rough material in a inherently inefficient way, often producing a large amount of trimmings.
+The cons are that professional CNC machines, as well as their replacement parts and consumables, are expensive and that they use rough materials in an inherently inefficient way, often producing a large amount of trimmings.
 Furthermore, CNC milling is rather slow and energy-consuming, and to make hollow objects and undercut is very difficult, often impossible.
 It is a technology mostly used to make mechanical parts, fashion accessories, and pieces of furniture.